-2. Related Work
+2. Related work

-The field of transfer learning can be seen as the consolidation of a set of techniques proposed over the past years (Pan and Yang, 2010), such as lifelong learning (Thrun, 1996), knowledge (or inductive) transfer (Niculescu-Mizil and Caruana, 2012), metalearning (Lemke et al., 2013), among others.
-There are also closely related techniques, such as multi-task learning (Caruana, 1997), imitation learning (Argall et al., 2009) and human advice (Griffith et al., 2013).
-The goal of multi-task learning is to learn multiple tasks simultaneously, using common features in the pool of (distinct) tasks to accelerate the learning process of each of the tasks individually; in contrast, transfer learning focus on accelerating the learning rate of one target task only, given the knowledge obtained from learning a previous task.
-Imitation learning aims at speeding up the learning process of a task by using the knowledge obtained from the observation of another agent solving the same task, whereas transfer learning concentrates on the transference of the knowledge obtained by a single agent on solving distinct (but related) tasks (Taylor and Stone, 2009).
+The field of transfer learning can be seen as the consolidation of a set of techniques proposed over the past years [11], such as life-long learning [14], knowledge (or inductive) transfer [15], metalearning [16], among others.
+There are also closely related techniques, such as multi-task learning [17], imitation learning [18] and human advice [19].
+The goal of multi-task learning process of each of the tasks individually; in contrast, transfer learning focus on accelerating the learning rate of one target task only, given the knowledge obtained from learning a previous task.
+Imitation learning aims at speeding up the learning process of a task by using the knowledge obtained from the observation of another agent solving the same task, whereas transfer learning concentrates on the transference of the knowledge obtained by a single agent on solving distinct (but related) tasks [2].
 Similarly to imitation learning, human advice integrates knowledge provided by a human agent in the machine learning loop, which is an issue outside the interest of current methods in transfer learning.

-In a broader sense, transfer learning may be placed within the abstraction in artificial intelligence umbrella, as abstractions in AI usually relate a ground problem with a more abstract one (not necessarily a more abstract version of the same problem), according to (Saitta and Zucker, 2013).
-In fact, (Saitta and Zucker, 2013, p.
-54) points out that a comprehensive theory of abstraction should provide "the framework to support the transfer of techniques between different domains".
+In a broader sense, transfer learning may be placed within the abstraction in artificial intelligence umbrella, as abstractions in AI usually relate a ground problem with a more abstract one (not necessarily a more abstract version of the same problem), according to [20].
+In fact, Saitta and Zucker [20, p.
+54] point out that a comprehensive theory of abstraction should provide "the framework to support the transfer of techniques between different domains".

-The application of Transfer Learning within Reinforcement Learning tasks was first proposed in (Drummond, 2002), where an algorithm was defined that exploits strong features obtained from RL on one task in order to compose functions in a case base that is used on the solution of a new task.
-More recent work on transferring cases for RL includes (von Hessling and Goel, 2005), which propose a technique for abstracting reusable cases from RL, enabling the transfer of acquired knowledge to other instances of the same problem.
-A method that abstracts the intention of an actor on solving a task, turning it into a case base for RL is proposed in (Aha et al., 2009).
-Focusing on policy reuse, Fernández and Veloso (2006) propose a method that uses previously learned policies as a probabilistic bias that guides the exploration/exploitation process.
-The principles of knowledge transfer were applied to general game learning in (Banerjee and Stone, 2007), whereby the knowledge obtained in learning one particular game is generalised to be used in other games.
-The problem of transferring policies across continuous domains was tackled in (Soni and Singh, 2006) by means of a model minimisation strategy for mapping state-action pairs.
-In contrast to previous work, which were mostly based on model-free methods, Taylor et al. (2008a) propose a transfer-learning method for a model-based reinforcement learning algorithm for continuous state space.
-The problem of finding the appropriate potential function for accelerating the task performance of the target domain is defined as a supervised regression problem in (Snel and Whiteson, 2012).
+The application of Transfer Learning within Reinforcement Learning tasks was first proposed in [4], where an algorithm was defined that exploits strong features obtained from RL on one task in order to compose functions in a case base that is used on the solution of a new task.
+More recent work on transferring cases for RL includes [21], which propose a technique for abstracting reusable cases from RL, enabling the transfer of acquired knowledge to other instances of the same problem.
+A method that abstracts the intention of an actor on solving a task, turning it into a case base for RL is proposed in [22].
+Focusing on policy reuse, Fernández and Veloso [23] propose a method that uses previously learned policies as a probabilistic bias that guides the exploration/exploitation process.
+The principles of knowledge transfer were applied to general game learning in [24], whereby the knowledge obtained in learning one particular game is generalised to be used in other games.
+The problem of transferring policies across continuous domains was tackled in [25] by means of a model minimisation strategy for mapping state-action pairs.
+In contrast to previous work, which were mostly based on model-free methods, Taylor et al. [26] propose a transfer-learning method for a model-based reinforcement learning algorithm for continuous state space.
+The problem of finding the appropriate potential function for accelerating the task performance of the target domain is defined as a supervised regression problem in [27].
 In this regression problem the goal is to select the features that are most relevant to the potential function by means of the features' influence on the prediction of the cross-task value.
-A more complete survey of transfer learning in reinforcement learning, up till 2009, is presented in (Taylor and Stone, 2009).
+A more complete survey of transfer learning in reinforcement learning, up till 2009, is presented in [2].